Coronavirus stokes Asian discrimination fears in Canada's biggest city

 But the Asian community is also among the most concerned about the virus, said Polly Chow, a Chinese-Canadian mother from Toronto.

-She said she agreed with the board petition, and with her son’s private school “emergency order” that children be self-quarantined for 15 days if their families had traveled where there were confirmed cases.
+She said she agreed with the board petition, and with her son’s private school “emergency order” that children be self-quarantined for 15 days if their families had travelled where there were confirmed cases.

 Chow described an atmosphere of fear and protectiveness among parents, and said many students in her son’s class did not attend school on Monday.